ysyk2021/the-mindset-of-creativity-cultivating-resilience-and-risk-taking/src/chapter-7-3.md

-Chapter 7: Measuring Success in Creativity: Continuously Improving Creative Approaches and Mindsets
+Continuously Improving Creative Approaches and Mindsets
 ===================================================================================================

 In this chapter, we will explore the importance of measuring success in creativity and continuously improving creative approaches and mindsets.